v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/encryption-sensitivity-labels.md

 ## How to turn on encryption for a sensitivity label

-To begin, simply toggle **Encryption** to **On**, and then use the options below to control who can acess email or documents to which this label is applied.
+To begin, simply toggle **Encryption** to **On**, and then use the options below to control who can access email or documents to which this label is applied.
 You can:

 1. **Apply encryption to both email and documents, or just email.** If you choose just email, messages with this label will be encrypted in Outlook, but documents with this label won't be encrypted in other apps, such as Word or PowerPoint.
 2. **Allow access to labeled content to expire**, either on a specific date or after a specific number of days after the label is applied.
 After this time, users won’t be able to open the labeled item.
 If you specify a date, it is effective midnight on that date in your current time zone.